-When the regulatory authority has made use of its powers under paragraph 7, the relevant tariff regulations shall cover the costs of the investments in question.
+8. When the regulatory authority has made use of its powers under paragraph 7, the relevant tariff regulations shall cover the costs of the investments in question.

-Decision making powers regarding the connection of new power plants to the transmission grid
+Decision making powers regarding the connection of storage facilities, LNG regasification facilities and industrial consumers to the transmission network

-- 1. The transmission system operator shall establish and publish transparent and efficient procedures for non-discriminatory connection of new power plants to the grid.
-Those procedures shall be subject to the approval of national regulatory authorities. - 2.
-The transmission system operator shall not be entitled to refuse the connection of a new power plant on the grounds of possible future limitations to available network capacities, e.g. congestion in distant parts of the transmission grid.
-The TSO shall supply necessary information. - 3.
-The transmission system operator shall not be entitled to refuse a new connection point, on the ground that it will lead to additional costs linked with necessary capacity increase of grid elements in the close-up range to the connection point.
+- Transmission system operators shall be obliged to establish and publish transparent and efficient procedures and tariffs for non-discriminatory connection of storage facilities, LNG regasification facilities and industrial consumers to the network.
+The procedures shall be subject to approval by the regulatory authority - 2.
+Transmission system operators shall not be entitled to refuse the connection of a new storage facility, LNG regasification facility or industrial consumer on the grounds of possible future limitations to available network capacities or additional costs linked with necessary capacity increase.
+The transmission system operator shall be obliged to ensure sufficient entry and exit capacity for the new connection.